 Any fire that is not cared for and fueled, whether by small twigs or hefty logs, will eventually go out.
 And when your fire goes out, you’re left with no motivation, probably sitting around eating Cheetos and wondering how you can get it back again.

-There are many things that can create a lack of motivation, but here are some of the most common:
+Many things can create a lack of motivation, but here are some of the most common:

 - Relying too heavily on short-term motivation without focusing on building your long-term drive

-- Fatigue and poor physical health, creating a greater need for motivation to “get over the hump”
+- Fatigue and poor physical health, which create a greater need for motivation to “get over the hump”

-- Starting a project or goal without a long-term “why” at all
+- Starting a project without a long-term “why” at all

-A real fire needs kindling at the start, and sturdier fuel later.
+A real fire needs kindling at the start and sturdier fuel later.
 Your fire, unfortunately breaking with my otherwise perfect metaphor here, needs both types of fuel consistently.
-Each will, at different times, run a little low.
-This may be a result of your own actions, or outside circumstances, or both.
+As a result, each will, at different times, run a little low.
+This may result from your actions, outside circumstances, or both.
 But in any case, it is your job to tend this fire and keep building it up to burn hot, bright, and steady.

 How Do I Get My Motivation Back?

-Hopefully it is now clear why we took a bit of a winding (I mean… scenic) road to arrive back at the original question: How do I bounce back when I have no motivation whatsoever?
+Hopefully, it is now clear why we took a winding road to arrive back at the original question: How do I bounce back when I have no motivation?

-Now that we are on the same page with what motivation is, where it comes from, and where it goes, we fully understand what that initial problem is.
-This fire needs two types of fuel to burn its brightest, and if one runs short, then the whole system suffers.
-With a clarified problem in mind, we can now finally jump in and solve it, the right way.
-Let’s light this fire, [don’t say “baby,” don’t say “baby…”] baby. [ugh, did it anyway.
-Oh well, here goes].
+Now that we are on the same page with motivation, where it comes from, and where it goes, we fully understand that initial problem.
+This fire needs two types of fuel to burn its brightest, and if one runs short, the whole system suffers.
+With a clarified problem in mind, we can finally jump in and solve it.

 The first step to reclaiming your motivation is to guard yourself against the things trying to take it away.
 These things will extinguish your fire.

 One of the biggest is a negative attitude.
-With a negative attitude, it doesn’t much matter what comes into your life because you will always be able to interpret it in a negative way.
-Any burst of energy you might get from short-term motivation is squashed.
-On top of that, negative thinking hurts your confidence and self-image, making it near impossible to invest in yourself and build passion for your future goals.
+With a negative attitude, it doesn’t matter much what comes into your life because you will always be able to interpret it negatively.
+As a result, any burst of energy you might get from short-term motivation is squashed.
+On top of that, negative thinking hurts your confidence and self-image, making it nearly impossible to invest in yourself and build passion for your future goals.

-This is reason #867 (or so) that positive thinking is one of the most powerful forces in the universe.
-Practice developing a more positive attitude, because the conversations you have with yourself really matter.
+As always, positive thinking is one of the most potent forces in the universe.
+So practice developing a more positive attitude because your conversations with yourself matter.

-You are freaking great, and the world around you is holding countless wonderful things for you.
-I already know this, but I need you to know it too.
-Because once you believe this, life won’t be able to sap your motivation with trivial curveballs.
+You are freaking great, and the world around you holds countless beautiful things for you.
+Once you believe this, life won’t be able to sap your motivation with trivial curveballs.

-In Smarter Faster Better , Charles Duhigg highlights a peculiar technique that US Marines learn in their training.
-They learn to ask one another “why”-type questions when facing their hardest obstacles:
+In Smarter Faster Better, Charles Duhigg highlights a particular technique that US Marines learn in their training.
+They learn to ask one another “why”-type questions when facing their most challenging obstacles: